 Most contrastive learning implementations use in-batch negatives by default: for a batch of positive pairs, each anchor has one matching positive, and the other candidates in the batch act as negatives.
 This is efficient because you get many negatives "for free" without explicitly labeling them.

-Larger batches increase the chance of informative competitors, but they also increase the chance of false negatives: another row may cite the same relevant policy as the anchor while the loss treats it as wrong.
+Larger batches increase the chance of informative competitors, but they also increase the chance of false negatives: another row may cite the same relevant docs passage as the anchor while the loss treats it as wrong.
 Distributed training commonly gathers embeddings across GPUs before computing this loss.
 Plain gradient accumulation doesn't create more in-batch negatives unless the implementation explicitly reuses embeddings across microbatches.

 1batch = [